odino/odino.github.com/source/_posts/2012-10-14-ready-for-europe-ipc-and-pizzas.markdown

 title: "Ready for europe, IPC and pizzas"
 date: 2012-10-14 21:21
 comments: true
-categories: [conference, IPC, PHP, travel]
+categories: [conference, ipc, php, travel]
 ---

 In 24 hourse I'll be on a plane which is gonna bring